TypeCombinator/uit/README.md

 }
 ```

 Why do we need a secondary pointer?
-The core reason is that the shapes(type) of the head node and data node are different, and the secondary pointer unifies them.
-If we define the head as `static struct node head = {0, NULL};`, the secondary pointer will no longer be needed, but there is a problem of memory waste, the member `int sn;` is redundant in the example, we only need the member`struct node next;`.
+The core reason is that the type of the head node and data node are different, and the secondary pointer unifies them.
+If we define the head as `static struct node head = {0, NULL};`, the secondary pointer will no longer be needed, but there is a problem of memory waste, the member `int sn;` is redundant in the example, we only need the member `struct node *next;`.

-The solution is to use `container_of` to simulate the data node with the head node, the code is as follows:
+The solution is to use head node to simulate data node through the  `container_of`, the code is as follows:

 ```c
 #define container_of(_field_, _type_, _member_)                                                    \